-This line of research examines the role that physical activity plays in the life of individuals with Parkinson’s disease, and is part of a larger interdisciplinary program of research examining stability, mobility, communication, and psychological well-being.
+This research examines the role that physical activity plays in the life of individuals with Parkinson’s disease, and is part of a larger interdisciplinary program of research examining stability, mobility, communication, and psychological well-being.
 Parkinson’s disease has numerous physical and psychological effects on patients, and physical activity may play a role in alleviating or helping patients cope with some of these challenges.
-We are examining psychological and social experiences of participants group physical activity programs for people with Parkinson's disease, as well as how psychological effects of exercise are integrated with outcomes in other domains.
+We are examining psychological and social experiences of participants in physical activity programs and movement interventions for people with Parkinson’s disease, as well as how psychological effects of exercise are integrated with outcomes in other domains.